 With a Travel Medical plan, the focus is on emergency medical and evacuation costs.

 If you are abroad and have an accident or become ill, it would cover medical costs for you.
-Emergency dental treatment is usually included and emergency transportation (ambulance, air lift) services are also covered.
+Emergency dental treatment is usually included too.

-With Trip Insurance, you are mainly concerned with losing all of your pre-paid money if you need to cancel your trip.
+With Trip Insurance, you are concerned with losing all your pre-paid money if you need to cancel your trip.

-Trip Insurance covers cancelling for sickness of a family member, hurricanes, home fire, jury duty, job loss, etc. It covers cancellations for unexpected and unforeseen reasons.
+Trip Insurance covers cancelling for an illness or injury.
+It also covers hurricanes, a home fire, jury duty, job loss, and more.
+It covers cancellations for unexpected and unforeseen reasons.

-It also covers interrupted trip where you need to come home early, lost or stolen bags, flight delays, baggage delays, medical, and evacuation.
+It also covers interrupted trips when your vacation is cut short for some reason.
+It also covers lost or stolen bags, flight delays, baggage delays, and more.

 When most people think of “travel insurance”, they think of cancellation coverage and not wanting to lose money of they need to cancel.

-Travel medical plans often include some coverage for baggage loss or interrupted trips, but the coverage limits are much lower than with Trip Insurance so it is not considered a primary coverage.
+Note: Travel medical plans often include some coverage for baggage loss or interrupted trips.
+But the coverage limits are much lower than with Trip Insurance so it is not considered a primary coverage.

-Travel Medical can also have Accidental Death and Dismemberment (AD&D) and/or term life benefits which are paid regardless of any coverage you may have back home for a covered injury.
+Travel Medical can also have Accidental Death and Dismemberment (AD&D) coverage.
+It can have term life benefits which are paid regardless of any coverage you may have back home for a covered injury.
 This coverage can fill out your life insurance benefits and provide extra coverage for you or your family in the case of a serious accident.

-Since standalone Travel Medical insurance doesn’t cover cancellations, the cost is much lower.
+Since standalone Travel Medical doesn’t cover cancellations, the cost is much lower.